hrydgard/ppsspp-site/docs/settings/graphics.md

 * D3D11: Windows-only.
 Good alternative to Vulkan if you're on Windows, very fast and high compatibility.
 * D3D9: Windows-only.
 Mainly useful on very old laptops with Intel GPUs.
 Will no longer be available from PPSSPP 1.20.

+### Device

+If you have multiple available GPU devices, they'll be listed here.
+Pick the fastest one, of course.

+On AMD Zen machines with an NVIDIA GPU you might find an unexpected "AMD Graphics" device here.
+That's because these CPUs contain a very small integrated GPU.
+Don't bother with it.

 ### Rendering resolution

 Sets the resolution to render at as a multiplier of the PSP's original resolution.
 Setting it to higher values